 Even if we’re travelling on a budget, we try to grab something precious to us.
 It’s difficult to say no to a nice souvenir which will remind of happy travelling days, right?
 As for me, I like a lot going through all my memorable stuff.
 Thinking about where and how I found nice souvenirs always turns me into a cheerful mood.

 I must admit that sometimes travellers don’t know which exactly Russian souvenirs to pick.
 Which of them have real value?
 Do they reflect the country’s atmosphere?

 So this is my version of what to buy when you travel to Russia.
 These are Russian souvenirs I usually buy if I need a gift for a foreign guest.
 I also included local souvenirs I buy for me when I visit Russian cities.

 Let’s begin with traditional Russian souvenirs.
 They are easily recognizable.
 Moreover, every traditional Russian souvenir has a long story.
 The best craftsmen have been manufacturing them for centuries.

 Traditional Russian souvenirs are usually hand-made items which have artistic value.

-Russian nesting dolls (matryoshka) is one of the most famous and beloved Russian souvenirs.
+Russian nesting dolls (matryoshka) are one of the most famous and beloved Russian souvenirs.
 This is a kit of painted wooden dolls.
 Every doll is detachable and hides a smaller figure inside.
 As usual, all these dolls have different design.

 Originally, Matryoshka is a good-looking maiden.
 However, nowadays we can find diverse versions: matryoshkas-animals, matryoshkas-political leaders or matryoshkas-football players.
 Some of them are funny but I’d recommend opting for a traditional one: maidens or families.